 Request a Pickup on the DRS Web Site

 Once you have identified the materials for disposal, submit a pickup request on the DRS web site using the Waste Management tab.
 Select Request a Pickup > Chemical Waste.
+This leads to a commercial waste management module.
+You will sign on to the app with your Illinois credentials, then you can search the master chemical list or submit a pickup request.
 Detailed instructions are available here.

 Labeling Wastes with DRS Waste Labels